google.com, pub-6983070578797176, DIRECT, f08c47fec0942fa0

 |Yogurt||7-10 days||Keep covered.|

-Well, now that we've milked this subject (enough of the dairy humor), go to one of the other helpful links below for additional food storage guidelines.
+Well, now that we've milked this subject (pun intended), you might want to go to one of the other helpful links below for additional food storage guidelines.

 [Note: Information obtained from Texas Agricultural Extension Service, The Texas A&M University System]